 Now that we have obtained historical price data through the API in Tutorial 2, let's add a technical indicator.
-The Moving Average Convergence/Divergence indicator is one of the most basic and effective momentum indicators available, according to stockcharts.com.
-The most common graphic representation of this indicator consists of three ingredients:
+The Moving Average Convergence/Divergence indicator is one of the basic and most effective momentum indicators available, according to stockcharts.com.
+The common graphic representation of this indicator consists of three ingredients:

 - The MACD line, which is calculated as the difference between the short- and long-term exponential moving average of the price (usually taken at windows of 12 and 26 respectively).